Configure the Server SSL Certificates

 Notes

-server.crt and polarity.pem are the same file and differ only in their filename and install location.
+server.crt and polarity.pem contain the same public key (and may be the same exact file unless there is more than one CA in the CA chain) and differ only in their filename and install location.

-server.key and polarity_key.pem are the same file and differ only in their filename and install location.
+server.key and polarity_key.pem are the same file (i.e., contain the same certificate information) and differ only in their filename and install location.

-The filenames for your certificates must match the filenames provided above.
+The filenames for the certificates must match the filenames provided above.

-Only the CA certificates placed in /app/certs/ca may be named arbitrarily, except for having a .crt or .pem extension.
+CA certificates placed in /app/certs/ca may be named arbitrarily, but they must not have filenames with spaces or special characters, and must have a .crt or .pem file extension.

 After the certificate and private key are installed in the correct locations listed above, restart the Server's containers.